“So what exactly is this zero trust thing everyone keeps talking about?”

 - Does NOT open the kitchen

 Every single door makes its own decision about whether to let you in.
-The door doesn’t care that you’re “inside the hotel.”
-It only cares: “Does this specific key card have permission to open this specific door right now?”
+The door does not care that you are “inside the hotel.”
+It cares about one thing: does this specific key card have permission to open this specific door right now?

 Why “Zero Trust” Is a Terrible Name